Abstract

 SNAPSHOT_URL=https://snapshots.eu.tzinit.org/${NET}/${MODE}

-# Other services include Marigold
+# Other services include Lambs-on-acid

 NETWORKURL=${NET}